MED-VT++: Unifying Multimodal Learning with a Multiscale Encoder-Decoder Video Transformer: Empirical evaluation

 \subsection{Ablation study}

 The previous section documented the overall strength of MED-VT, with an integral part of that presentation being a confirmation of our first contribution: state-of-the-art performance without extra optical flow input.
-In this section we conduct ablation experiments on both, AVOS (DAVIS'16) and actor/action segmentation (A2D), to investigate the two remaining contributions of our work: the multiscale encoder-decoder video transformer and many-to-many label propagation.
-To facilitate this study, we created a baseline model with a single scale transformer encoder and decoder working only on the top layer feature map of the backbone feature extractor, \ie coarsest scale.
-Subsequently, we incrementally add the multiscale decoder, multiscale encoder and label propagation.
+In this section we conduct ablation experiments on AVOS (DAVIS'16, MoCA, YouTube-Objects), actor-action segmentation (A2D) and VSS (VSPW), to investigate two more of our contributions: the multiscale encoder-decoder video transformer and many-to-many label propagation.

-Table~\ref{tab:ab_ms} shows that the multiscale decoder immediately improves over the baseline for both AVOS and actor/action segmentation.
+Table~\ref{tab:ab_ms} shows that the multiscale decoder immediately improves over the baseline for all of the tasks (AVOS, actor-action segmentation and VSS).
 Addition of the multiscale encoder further improves the results to demonstrate their complementarity and the importance of unified multiscale encoding-decoding.
 Moreover, addition of many-to-many label propagation to the unified encoder-decoder consistently leads to the best overall performance.
 This enhancement can be traced to the label propagation yielding more temporally consistent predictions.
-Finally, we do a direct analysis of the benefits of our many-to-many label propagation vs. an alternative many-to-one label propagation technique, where many-to-one only propagates from previous frames to the current.
+Finally, we do a direct analysis of the benefits of our many-to-many label propagation \textit{vs.} an alternative many-to-one label propagation technique, where many-to-one only propagates from previous frames to the current.
 Table~\ref{tab:ab_lprop} shows consistent improvement with many-to-many label propagation over the many-to-one alternative.